hamishremygrant/hamishremygrant/README.md

 - 👋 Hi, I’m @hamishremygrant
-- 👀 I’m interested in ...
+- 👀 I’m interested in BLOCKCHAIN
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning BLOCKCHAIN TECHNOLOGY
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on BLOCKCHAIN
-- 📫 How to reach me ...
+- 📫 How to reach me hamishremygrant@gmail.com

 <!---
 hamishremygrant/hamishremygrant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.